-- 1. SD card 1
+- 1. SD card

-- 2. SD card 2
+- 2. management riser card

-- 3. management riser card
+- 3. USB connector

-USB connector SD card slot identification label
+- 4. SD card slots

 Internal USB Key

 The server module provides an internal USB connector for a USB flash memory key.
 The USB memory key can be used as a boot device, security key, or mass storage device.
 To use the internal USB connector, the Internal USB Port option must be enabled in the Integrated Devices screen of the System Setup.